kubeshop/botkube/design/mattermost-support.md

 #### Controller Modifications
 - In `main.go`, check in config if Mattermost support is enabled.
-- If yes, then get config and add a go routine for Mattermost.
+- If yes, then get config and add a goroutine for Mattermost.
 - In `controller.go`, for event notifications and sending start/stop messages, add notifier for Mattermost.

 ### References